 go checkand running more complex tests.
 For more information about

-go check, see go check.
+go check, refer to go check.

 Use for running performance tests.
 For more information about

-gobench, see Package testing: Benchmarks.
+gobench, refer to Package testing: Benchmarks.

 Templates for Go tests work the same way as templates for Go applications (Go Build).
 But instead of selecting Go Build, you should select Go Test.